-Our theology and philosophy of Foster Care is grace-based for everyone involved in the story of a child in out-of-home care.
-This article outlines what being a team player looks like in the Foster Care space.
+Our theology and philosophy of Foster Care is grace-based for everyone involved in the story of a child in Foster Care.
+With so many stakeholders involved, what does being a team player look like in the world of Foster Care?

 Foster Carers are part of a team, working in partnership to provide what’s best for the child.
 This team includes the case manager, Foster Carer, the biological family, service providers, and the Government.
 The Care Team develops the care and placement plan for a child or young person and exists to promote communication and collaboration.
 That’s not to say this is always easy.